 It is important to think along a continuum, when considering sex, gender, gender identity, and sexual orientation, rather than binary categories.

-- Gender Identity—how one feels on the inside—man, genderqueer, woman continuum.
-Gender identity is determined by the individual, and is felt on the inside, so you need to ask how one identifies—it is not apparent on the outside.
+- Gender Identity describes a person’s inner sense of being a boy/man/male, girl/woman/female, another gender, or no gender.
+Gender identity is determined by the individual, so you need to ask how one identifies.
+It is not apparent on the outside.

-- For transgender people, their assigned gender and bodies do not match up with their gender identity.
+- For transgender people, their assigned gender and bodies do not match their gender identity.

-- “Transwoman” refers to someone who was assigned male at birth and lives and/or identifies as a woman.
+- "Trans woman/transgender woman/male-to-female (MTF)" refers to someone who was assigned male at birth and lives and/or identifies as a woman.
+Some will just use the term woman.

-- “Transman” refers to someone who was assigned female at birth and lives and/or identifies as a man.
+- "Trans man/transgender man/female-to-male (FTM)" refers to someone who was assigned female at birth and lives and/or identifies as a man.
+Some will just use the term man.

-- If someone identifies as a transman, use masculine pronouns; if someone identifies as a transwoman, use feminine pronouns.
+- Ask patients about the pronouns they use.
+If someone identifies as a trans man, they may use masculine pronouns; if someone identifies as a transwoman, they may use feminine pronouns.

 - If you need to ask body-related questions, explain why you need the information, so the person doesn’t think you are just curious.
 You cannot assume a transgender person’s sexual orientation; again, you must ask to know.

-- Cisgender: People whose gender identity and gender expression align with the sex they were assigned at birth.
+- Cisgender: Refers to people whose gender identity and gender expression correspond with the sex they were assigned at birth.

-- Gender Neutral Pronouns: “zie”, “hir”, “they”.
+- Gender-neutral pronouns: Examples include "ze/hir/hirs" or "they/them/theirs".
 Let patients decide on their own pronoun and do not question its grammatical correctness.

 Understanding the Barriers